Merengue music: History

 The origins of the music are traced to the land of El Cibao, where merengue cibaeño and merengue típico are the terms most musicians use to refer to classical merengue.
 The word Cibao was a native name for the island, although the Spanish used it in their conquest to refer to a specific part of the island, the highest mountainous range.
 The term merengue cibaeño is therefore partially native and so merengue might also be a derivation of a native word related to song, music, dance, or festival.
-Another theory includes Western African words related to dance and music, based on the presence of African elements in merengue.

-An early genre with similarities to merengue is the carabiné originating in the southern region of the territory of what is now the Dominican Republic, during the time of the French occupation.
-The name "carabiné" derives from the weapons called carbines (in French carabinier) that the soldiers did not dare to leave when a dance arrived, proceeding to dance with them on their shoulders.
-From the French word, the Spanish name of the new rhythm was derived, accentuating its pronunciation sharply on the "e".

-Merengue was first mentioned in the mid 19th century with the earliest documented evidence being newspaper articles.
+Merengue was first mentioned in the mid-19th century with the earliest documented evidence being newspaper articles.
 Some of the articles inform about a "lascivious" dance, and also highlight merengue displacing the Tumba.
 The genre had originated within the rural, northern valley region around the city of Santiago called the Cibao.
 It later spread throughout the country and became popular among the urban population.

 The oldest form of merengue was typically played on string instruments.
 When the accordion came to the island in the 1880s, introduced by German traders, it quickly became the primary instrument, and to this day is still the instrument of choice in merengue típico.
 Later, the piano and brass instruments were introduced to the genre.

 Musical style

-Three main types of merengue are played in the Dominican Republic and Puerto Rico today.
+Three main types of merengue are played in the Dominican Republic today.
 Merengue típico, which is usually called perico ripiao, is the oldest style commonly played.
 The other two types are merengue de orquesta (big-band merengue) and merengue de guitarra (guitar merengue).